alephium/voting-tutorial/docs/Voting Application on Alephium.md

 In our case the contract will be the program that allows the administrator to send tokens to voters and to accept votes.
 As the blockchain is a public and decentralized system, everyone can see the voting results.
 Of course, the contract should reject invalid operations such as when someone tries to vote twice or when unauthorized users attempt to vote.
 But before diving into the contract code, we will give an overview of Alephium transactional model to understand how transfers are done on this blockchain.

-*Disclaimer: This protocol is designed only for educational purposes*
+> *Disclaimer: The code and protocol provided in this tutorial are intended to be run on the **testnet** and are for educational purposes only.
+We are not responsible for any loss of **ALPH** tokens by running it on the mainnet.*

 # Alephium transactional model